Ieroklis Stoltidis

 Crucial goals against eventual champions Panathinaikos FC and AEK Athens FC in 2003/04 endeared him to supporters.
 Stoltidis also relished his first taste of UEFA Champions League football, scoring twice in five appearances.

 A regular in Dusan Bajevic's side in 2004/2005, he played 25 league matches and scored twice.
 He appeared in all 540 minutes of the Champions League campaign and scored the winner at home against eventual champions Liverpool FC.
-At the same season, he won the Alpha Ethniki as well as the Greek Cup with Olympiakos.
+In the same season, he won the Alpha Ethniki as well as the Greek Cup with Olympiakos.

 Statistics